Giorgi/DuckDB.NET/README.md

 ### In-Memory database

-For in-memory database use `Data Source=:memory:` connection string.
-When using in-memory database no data is persisted on disk.
+For an in-memory database use `Data Source=:memory:` connection string.
+When using an in-memory database no data is persisted on disk.
 Every in-memory connection results in a new, isolated database so tables created inside one in-memory connection aren't visible to another in-memory connection.
-If you want to create shared in-memory database, you can use `DataSource=:memory:?cache=shared` connection string.
+If you want to create a shared in-memory database, you can use `DataSource=:memory:?cache=shared` connection string.
 Both connection strings are exposed by the library as `DuckDBConnectionStringBuilder.InMemoryDataSource` and `DuckDBConnectionStringBuilder.InMemorySharedDataSource` respectively.

-### Use low level bindings library
+### Use low-level bindings library

 ```sh
 dotnet add package DuckDB.NET.Bindings.Full